hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 smartphones will also work.

 ## Submitting a query to ELM
-1. Click on the "ELM Predictions" button in the menu to access the search query page.
+step 1.
+Click on the "ELM Predictions" button in the menu to access the search query page.
 (Queries can also be submitted from the ELM homepage).
 Figure (PREDICTIONS-SEARCH) shows the "ELM predictions" page.
 Users either provide a protein accession (uniprot format) or an amino acid sequence (simply the